 In 2018 he obtained a Research Scientist position in Medicinal Chemistry at the Department of Pharmacy, University of Pisa (Italy) and started working as a Computational Medicinal Chemist at the Molecular Modeling and Virtual Screening Laboratory.
 In 2021 he achieved the position of Senior Research Scientist.

-At present, he published almost 65 papers in international scientific journals, with an H-index of 18, and participated as a speaker in various national and interational workshops and congresses.
+At present, he published more than 80 papers in international scientific journals, with an H-index of 22, and participated as a speaker in various national and interational workshops and congresses.
 He is currently Associate Editorial Board Member of the journal Current Enzyme Inhibition, Topic Editor of the International Journal of Molecular Sciences and member of the scientific and organizing committee of the Computer-Aided Drug Design International Summer School, at the Department of Pharmacy, University of Pisa, Italy.

 Development of efficient VS protocols and innovative computational procedures for the identification of hit/lead compounds of various protein targets, ligand binding mode prediction and energetic/mechanicistic analyses, lead and hit-to-lead optimization studies.
 He is also currently focused on the in silico evaluation of the potential deleterious impact of missense mutations in structure and/or functions protein targets related to genetic diseases.